Selim Sarper

 Selim Rauf Sarper (14 June 1899, Istanbul – 11 October 1968, Ankara) was a Turkish diplomat and politician.
-He served as Minister of Foreign Affairs between 1960–1962.
+He served as Minister of Foreign Affairs between 1960 and 1962.

 Early years

 Selim Sarper was born on 14 June 1899 in Istanbul.
-He spent his youth years in Germany, where he finished the high school in 1918, and attended University of Berlin to study Law.
+He completed his middle school education at Robert College and his high school education in Magdeburg, Germany.
+He then attended the University of Berlin, where he studied law.
+At the age of 24, the Turkish Republic was proclaimed in his home country.
 At the age of 24, The Turkish Republic was proclaimed in his home country.

 Returned home, he studied at Ankara University, Law School.
 He then served as a teacher of French language in a high school at Adana in 1923 before he worked as a clerk at the Independence Tribunal in the early years of the Republican era.
 In 1927, he entered the Ministry of Foreign Affairs as a translator.

 Diplomatic career

-In 1928, he was appointed as vice-consul in Odessa, Soviet Union, in 1929 third secretary at the Turkish Embassy in Moscow and two years later he was promoted to the post of second secretary at the same office.
+In 1928, he was appointed vice-consul in Odessa, Soviet Union, in 1929 third secretary at the Turkish Embassy in Moscow and two years later he was promoted to the post of second secretary at the same office.
 His further assignments were, Consul in Komotini, Greece in 1933, Consul in Odessa in 1935, Consul in Berlin, Germany in 1937 and Ambassador in Bucharest, Romania in 1939.

 In the 1940s, Sarper served as the Director of the governmental Press and Information Agency.
 During the World War II years, he was responsible for the administration of the official propaganda and information.

 In 1944, Selim Sarper was appointed Turkey's Ambassador to Moscow, an important mission during the last years of World War II and the early years of the Cold War (1947-1991).
 According to President İsmet İnönü's judgement relating to a conversation between Sarper and Stalin's Minister of Foreign Affairs Molotov on 7 June 1945, Turkey, even remained neutral in the war, might have been under a territorial claim threat from the Soviet Union.
 Due to this context, Turkey subsequently positioned itself alongside the United States.
 After the related official documents in the U.S. archives were made available to the public, it became clear that Sarper reported the subject of his conversation to the U.S. Ambassador W. Averell Harriman, even before he notified his government.
 However, his report to Harriman does not mention any threat by the Soviet Union, and the memoirs of Molotov deny such an allegation.

 In 1946, Sarper became Ambassador to Italy in Rome, in 1947 Permanent Representative of Turkey to the United Nations and in 1957 Permanent Representative of Turkey to NATO.